ghantoos/lshell/README.md

     # CONFIGURATION END

-Usage:
+Usage
 --------------

 To launch lshell, just execute lshell specifying the location of your configuration file:

     lshell --config /path/to/configuration/file

-In order to log a user, you will have to add him to the lshell group:
+In order to log a user, you will have to add them to the lshell group:

     usermod -aG lshell username

-In order to configure a user account to use lshell by default, you must: (you might need to insure that lshell is listed in /etc/shells)
+In order to configure a user account to use lshell by default, you must:

     chsh -s /usr/bin/lshell user_name
+(You might need to insure that lshell is listed in /etc/shells)

-After this, whichever method is used by the user to log into his account, he will end up using the limited shell you configured for him!
+After this, whichever method is used by the user to log into their account, they will end up using the limited shell you configured for them!

 Contact